Birman: Health

-The most severe threat is feline hypertrophic cardiomyopathy (HCM), the most common heart disease seen in cats.
-In Birman cats, it is thought to be inherited as an autosomal dominant trait.
-HCM is a progressive disease and can result in heart failure, paralysis of the hind legs due to clot embolisation originating in the heart, and sudden death.
+A study in the UK of veterinary records found the Birman to have a life expectancy of 14.39 years based on a sample of 38 cats, higher than the 11.74 average overall.

 Paltrinieri, Giraldi, Prolo, Scarpa, et al. (2017) found that Birman cats have a high serum concentration of creatinine and symmetric dimethylarginine, but most Birman cats have higher concentrations of creatinine than SDMA.
 Creatinine is a creatine phosphate and is produced during metabolism of creatine, and is excreted through urination.
 SDMA is a methylated form of the amino acid arginine and is released during normal catabolisms of body proteins.
 Levels of creatinine and SDMA are found when Birman cats are tested for chronic kidney disease, for which they are at high risk.
 Birman cats are also at risk of developing feline infectious peritonitis; a disease that alters the renal function (creatinine levels in blood and urine) in the cats.
+In a review of over 5,000 cases of urate urolithiasis the Birman was over-represented with an odds ratio of 6.77.

 Feline audiogenic reflex seizures (FARS), a recently discovered type of epilepsy in cats, is believed to be particularly common in Birman cats.